Example of Collections.singleton in Java

-On this page we will provide the use of java Collections.singleton, Collections.singletonList and Collections.singletonMap.
-They will return serialized and immutable java Set, List and Map respectively containing the given object.
-Find the example.
+On this page, we will learn using Java Collections.singleton, Collections.singletonList and Collections.singletonMap.
+They return serialized and immutable Java Set, List and Map respectively containing the specified object.

 CollectionsSingleton.java